SoftwareQuTech/qoala-mlir/docs/architecture/irs.md

 }
 ```

-This is the level at which:

-- `qoalahost-add-block-precedences` materializes the block-ordering edges required by the runtime.
-- `qoalahost-reorder-blocks` solves a MILP to shorten qubit lifetimes; with `with-deadlines=true`, deadlines are computed and recorded in `blk_meta`.
-- The analysis-print passes (`qoalahost-show-analysis-{qmem-eff,qubit-life,gate-count,esp}`) report on the program.
-- Once finalized, `qoala-translate --mlir-to-iqoala` emits the `.iqoala` executable.
+LIR is where the runtime-facing structure of the program becomes visible and where the scheduling-oriented passes operate. `qoalahost-add-block-precedences` materializes the block-ordering edges required by the runtime — control-flow edges, SSA data dependencies, classical-communication ordering, request-routine ordering, and conservative qubit-side-effect ordering — into the `blk_meta` annotations. `qoalahost-reorder-blocks` then solves a MILP that picks a block permutation minimizing total qubit lifetime, optionally computing per-block deadlines that are also recorded in `blk_meta` when invoked with `with-deadlines=true`.
+The analysis-print passes — `qoalahost-show-analysis-qmem-eff`, `qubit-life`, `gate-count`, and `esp` — read the same structure to report static metrics.
+Once the module is finalized, `qoala-translate --mlir-to-iqoala` walks it once more to emit the `.iqoala` executable.

 See [Operations reference / QoalaHost](../reference/qoalahost.md), [/ NetQASM](../reference/netqasm.md), [/ QRemote](../reference/qremote.md), and [Passes / LIR](../passes/lir.md).